-- Enhanced psychomotor performance and mood
+- Enhanced psychomotor performance and mood4

 You can find a playlist of songs with binaural audio here.

-Music can be incredibly helpful for people with ADHD, but that comes with stipulations.
+Music can be helpful for people with ADHD, but that comes with stipulations.
 For example, listening to binaural audio, background music without vocals, or chill electronic music like lo-fi hip hop can help ADHDers with focus and concentration.

 Music with vocals: skip it